openwrt/packages/net/adblock/files/README.md

 * a usual setup with an enabled dns backend at minimum - dump AP modes without a working dns backend are _not_ supported
 * a download utility:
     * to support all blocklist sources a full version (with ssl support) of 'wget', 'uclient-fetch' with one of the 'libustream-*' ssl libraries, 'aria2c' or 'curl' is required
-    * for limited devices with real memory constraints, adblock provides also a plain http option and supports wget-nossl and uclient-fetch (wihout libustream-ssl), too
+    * for limited devices with real memory constraints, adblock provides also a plain http option and supports wget-nossl and uclient-fetch (without libustream-ssl), too
     * for more configuration options see examples below

 ## LEDE trunk Installation & Usage